Wuxia and Jianghu — Fairy Tale of the Adult World

 The Legend of the Condor Heroes or She Diao Ying Xiong Zhuan

-The Legend of the Condor Heroes or She Diao Ying Xiong Zhuan, written by Jin Yong, is about the story of a boy growing into a great marshal.
+The Legend of the Condor Heroes, or She Diao Ying Xiong Zhuan, written by Jin Yong, is about a boy growing into a great marshal.

-Guo Jing saved and befriended a boy from the royal clan of Mongols, assisted Genghis Khan (1162 — 1227) established the Mongol Empire.
+Guo Jing saved and befriended a boy from the royal clan of Mongols and assisted Genghis Khan (1162 — 1227) in establishing the Mongol Empire.

 When Genghis Khan commanded him to lead the army and invade Southern Song, he refused and escaped.

-He and his love lived in seclusion and built a family together, but they came back to protect an important military site named Xiangyang when the Mongol Empire sent troops there.
+He and his love lived in seclusion and built a family together, but they returned to protect an important military site named Xiangyang when the Mongol Empire sent troops there.

 Ancient Gate and Citywall of Xiangyang.